-Pie Corbett’s Talk for Writing teaching sequence.
+Writing is taught using Pie Corbett’s Talk for Writing teaching sequence.
 Talk for Writing advocates that children imitate the key language needed for a particular genre orally, before reading and analysing it.
-Learning texts orally is a powerful tool for helping children internalise language and story patterns.
-The use of story maps (a visual representation) and actions (kinaesthetic) helps children become familiar with storytelling, using expression, and rhythm.
+Learning stories orally is a powerful tool for helping children internalise language and story patterns and key grammatical features.
+The use of story maps (a visual representation) and actions (kinaesthetic) helps children become familiar with storytelling using expression, and rhythm.
 Overtime, children build their bank of well-known texts and acquire language which enables them to become inventive and experimental with words to create their own pieces of writing.

-The Learning Journey
+The Writing Journey

 In Key Stages 1 and 2, a baseline assessment takes place one week prior to a writing unit in order to identify the key focus areas of teaching.
 The children are given a familiar context and a hook for learning so that they can write confidently.
 This piece of writing is used to identify gaps in learning and next steps that are to be taught that half term to ensure every child makes progress.

 In EYFS, the ‘Cold task’ is facilitated by the EYFS practitioner scribing the children’s stories which they have told orally.
 The role of the EYFS practitioner is to model the connective language.

 Each unit begins with a creative hook to engage the children and immerse them into learning.
 The model text is introduced to the children in the format of a story map that sums up the simple structure of the text.
 This exposes children to key grammatical patterns, sentence structures and vocabulary.
 The children and staff internalise the model text which builds confidence and understanding.
 The children read the text as a reader, developing comprehension and understanding.

 Before transitioning into independent writing, the children need to display an understanding of the underlying structure of the text and recognise the tools that have been used to make the writing effective.